I am honoured to deliver this statement on behalf of Finland, the United Kingdom, and my own country, Norway.

 The number of critical humanitarian emergencies crises has given a rise in demand for UNOPS services.
 Recognising UNOPS' significant contribution to the operational results of the United Nations as well as of host country governments, we would in particular express our appreciation of the ability to operate in war-torn countries, humanitarian situations and other challenging environments.

-We appreciate UNOPS’ unique role within the UN system as the only UN organization that is self-financing through fees earned on project management/provision of services in all development and humanitarian fields.
+Mr. President, we appreciate UNOPS’ unique role within the UN system as the only UN organization that is self-financing through fees earned on project management/provision of services in all development and humanitarian fields.

 UNOPS, being a professional, gold standard, project management and procurement body has an important role in optimizing use of resources in other UN organizations.
 To that end, and in the area of procurement, we encourage UNOPS to further strengthen its cooperation with other UN organizations.